 The per capita income in Gardendale in 2018 was $34,446, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $137,784 for a family of four.
 However, Gardendale contains both very wealthy and poor people as well.

 Gardendale is a somewhat ethnically-diverse city.
 The people who call Gardendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gardendale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gardendale include Irish, English, German, Scots-Irish, and African.
+Important ancestries of people in Gardendale include English, Irish, German, Scots-Irish, and European.